seba-1511/specialists/paper/paper.md

 define the entries of the matrix to be the *animosity score* between two classes; given classes *a* and *b*, their animosity score is found at $CM_{a, b}$.
 We then initialize each cluster with non-overlapping pairs of classes yielding maximal animosity score.
-We then greedily select the next classes to be added to the clusters, according to the following rules:
+Finally, we greedily select the next classes to be added to the clusters, according to the following rules:

 *   In the case of *greedy single* clustering, a single class maximizing the